Two descriptions of dark matter around a black hole: photon sphere, shadow, and lensing: Resulting observables

-For our purposes, we assume the source lies \textit{within} or \textit{near} the DM halo at a distance $D_{LS}$ from the BH, while the observer is at $D_{OL}$ from the BH and positioned in a region where spacetime is effectively flat ($g_{rr} \approx -g_{tt} \approx 1$).
-This setup ensures a significant influence of the redshift factor, particularly on the primary images.
-If both $D_{OL}$ and $D_{LS}$ were very large, light rays of the primary images would approach closest to the BH outside the DM halo, where spacetime resembles a Schwarzschild geometry and the DM-induced redshift factor is negligible.
-We specifically set $D_{OL}/M_{BH} \approx 10^{11}$, and choose the source distance from the lens as $D_{LS}/a_0\in\{10,1000\}$.
-Observable quantities are presented in arbitrary units to facilitate the comparison between the two DM descriptions.
-As a reference, using Eq.~\eqref{eq. rsh rps}, the shadow angular radius $\Theta_{sh}$ for a Schwarzschild BH in this setup is $\sim10.7,\mu\text{as}$, while the angular radius of the DM core with $a_0/M_{BH}=10^3$ is $\sim 2.06\times10^3\,\mu\text{as}$.
+For our purposes, we assume the source lies \textit{within} or \textit{near} the DM halo at a distance $D_{LS}$ from the BH, while the observer is located at $D_{OL}$ in a region where spacetime is effectively flat ($g_{rr} \approx -g_{tt} \approx 1$).
+This setup ensures a significant influence of the DM-induced redshift, particularly on the primary images.
+If both $D_{OL}$ and $D_{LS}$ were very large, the closest approach of the primary rays would occur outside the DM halo, where the spacetime is approximately Schwarzschild and the redshift effect becomes negligible.
+We set $D_{OL}/M_{BH} \approx 10^{11}$ and choose the $D_{LS}$ relative to the DM core size $a_0$ as $D_{LS}/a_0 \in \{10,1000\}$.